wclodius2/hash_function_api/hash_functions.md

-Similarly `SPOOKY_HASH` and associated procedures are translations to Fortran 2008 and signed two's complement integers of the unsigned 64 bit V2 `SpookyHash` functions of Bob
+Similarly `SPOOKY_HASH` and associated procedures are translations to Fortran 2008 and signed two's complement integers of the unsigned 64 bit version 1 `SpookyHash` functions of Bob
 Jenkins <https://burtleburtle.net/bob/hash/spooky.html> to signed 64
 bit operations.
+Version 1 was chosen over version 2 as version 2 does not pass the SMHasher tests, but version 1 does.
 Bob Jenkins has also put this code in the public domain and has given permission to treat this code as public domain in the USA, provided the code can be used under other licenses and he is given appropriate credit.